jbouduin/musik.generator/README.md

 * As I started learning to play the violin, the generated files are restricted to the ambitus of the violin (1st position)
 * I am living in Germany:
   * everything is generated according to the German notation (___b___ becomes ___h___, ___bes___ becomes ___b___)
-  * the standard pitch is A4 = 443 Hz
+  * the default standard pitch is A4 = 443 Hz

 # The generator
 ## Requirements